Career Goals: Veterinarian

 Veterinarian– Care for the health of animals and work to protect public health.
 Median Annual Salary- $100,000.Is a Veterinary Medicine Degree worth it?

-If your career goal is to become a veterinarian, then there is no better educational pathway than a Degree in Veterinary Medicine!
-A Veterinary Medicine Degree is also an ideal degree for students that are preparing for any career related to animal medicine, care, or welfare.
-Earn the knowledge backed by a respectable degree and open up a wide variety of career opportunities!GI Bill-approved Schools Offering a Veterinary Medicine Degree
+If your career goal is to become a veterinarian, you need a Degree in Veterinary Medicine.
+A Veterinary Medicine Degree is also ideal for students preparing for any career related to animal medicine, care, or welfare.
+Earn the knowledge backed by a respectable degree and open up career opportunities.GI Bill®-approved Schools Offering a Veterinary Medicine Degree

-- University of North Georgia – Offers a Pre-Veterinary Medicine advisement program for students that wish to pursue this career path.
-Students typically major in Biology but are allowed any major they wish.
-The University of North Georgia has GI Bill approved programs, offers credit for military experience, awards credit for the CLEP and DSST exams, and is approved for Tuition Assistance.
-University of North Georgia is a MyCAA approved school and University of North Georgia proudly participates in the Yellow Ribbon Program.
+The University of North Georgia offers a Pre-Veterinary Medicine advisement program for students pursuing this career path.
+Students typically major in Biology but are allowed any major they want to.
+The University of North Georgia has GI Bill-approved programs, offers credit for military experience, awards credit for the CLEP and DSST exams, and is approved for Tuition Assistance.
+The University of North Georgia is a MyCAA-approved school, and the University of North Georgia participates in the Yellow Ribbon Program.

-- Virginia Polytechnic Institute and State University – Virginia Tech offers a BS and an MS in Animal and Poultry Sciences.
-Virginia Tech also offers pre-professional prep for veterinary medicine for students matriculating into a Veterinary College.
+Virginia Tech offers a BS and an MS in Animal and Poultry Sciences.
+Virginia Tech also provides pre-professional prep to veterinary medicine for students matriculating into a Veterinary College.
 The Virginia-Maryland College of Veterinary Medicine’s Veterinary Teaching Hospital is also located on the VT campus in Blacksburg.
-Virginia Tech is a GI Bill® approved school, offers credit for military experience, and is approved for Tuition Assistance.
-Virginia Tech is a Yellow Ribbon school and awards credit for both the CLEP and DSST exams.
+Virginia Tech is a GI Bill-approved school, offers credit for military experience, and is approved for Tuition Assistance.
+Virginia Tech is a Yellow Ribbon school that awards credit for the CLEP and DSST exams.

-- Viterbo University – Offers a Pre-Health Program for a wide variety health related career fields including Veterinary Medicine.
-Viterbo University has GI Bill approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
-Viterbo University is a Yellow Ribbon school, is a MyCAA approved school, and is approved for Tuition Assistance
+Offers a Pre-Health Program for various health-related career fields, including Veterinary Medicine.
+Viterbo University has GI Bill-approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
+Viterbo University is a Yellow Ribbon school, a MyCAA-approved school approved for tuition assistance.